 Among the SLT series from the brand, the 130 happens to be the largest one in terms of aperture.
 To be exact about it, the aperture of 130 SLT is 130mm.
 This can obviously gather all the light you need to observe everything within the solar system and many things beyond that as well.

 To set this telescope up, you don’t have to face almost any hard times.
 All you need to do is center the three bright pieces in the eyepiece.
 They call it the SkyAlign technology, which makes quite some sense.

 Observing your favorite part of the sky would be that much easier with the given features of 130 SLT.
 With the computerized database, it’ll be even more comfortable and satisfying as well.

 On top of the regular specs and features, there is a free gift from the brand with this telescope.
 And that’s the Starry Night software.
-What this astronomy software does is- it helps for an interactive sky simulation for the users.
-For skywatchers who’re new in the game, can be really assisted by this to their way to be even more expert in astronomy.
+What this astronomy software does is- helps with an interactive sky simulation for the users.
+Skywatchers who’re new in the game can be really assisted by this on their way to be even more experts in astronomy.

 Compared to many other similar telescopes, the price seems to be a bit higher.
 But given that the features are really groundbreaking, we think you won’t mind investing the extra money after it.

-- 130mm aperture, largest in the slt series.
+- 130mm aperture, the largest in the SLT series.